This is not a post about programming, or being a geek. In all likelihood, this is not a post you will enjoy reading. Consider yourselves warned.

 I don’t remember how I found this Moth video of comedian Anthony Griffith.

-It is not a fun thing to watch, especially
+It is not a fun thing to watch, especially as

-In Finally, a Definition of Programming I Can Actually Understand I marvelled at particularly strange and wonderful comment left on this blog.
+In Finally, a Definition of Programming I Can Actually Understand I marveled at particularly strange and wonderful comment left on this blog.
 Some commenters wondered if that comment was generated through Markov chains.
 I considered that, but I had a hard time imagining a text corpus input that could possibly

 It’s funny because it’s true: